 Now that you know how to start a POS business in Nigeria, you might be wondering,” what do I stand to gain?”
-There are lots of rewards in starting a POS business in Nigeria.
+There are lots of rewards for starting a POS business in Nigeria.
 We’ll be looking at them shortly.

 Source of income